youwe-tutorials/dbq/Draft/ProposolGitHub.md

-# Proposal for Workshop on Vesrion Control of Documents
+# Proposal for Workshop on Version Control of Documents

 ## Why